dhellmann/pymotw/PyMOTW/subprocess/index.rst

     :literal:
     :start-after: #end_pymotw_header

-Make note of the fact that repeater.py writes to stderr when it starts and stops.
+Make note of the fact that repeater.py writes to stdout when it starts and stops.
 We can use that to show the lifetime of the subprocess in the next example.
 The following interaction example uses the stdin and stdout file handles owned by the Popen instance in different ways.
 In the first example, a